Cool Down With These Las Vegas Ice Cream Shops

 How to order: Pre-order online and then walk up to their pop-up tent in front of the Garagiste Wine Room for no-contact pickup Fridays and Saturdays from 5-10pm.

-This place is classic Vegas... and classic walk-up custard stand.
-Located spitting distance from the Strip in the shadow of the Strat in downtown Las Vegas, Luv-it has been around since 1973 -- that’s historic in Vegas years -- and serves a daily, fresh batch of two unique flavors, in addition to the staple vanilla and chocolate.
-Check their flavor calendar online for exciting flavors like Sin-a-Buns or Champagne Cherry.
-Know before you go: This place is cash only.
+This place is classic Vegas -- and classic walk-up custard stand.
+Located spitting distance from the Strip in the shadow of the STRAT in downtown Las Vegas, Luv-it has been around since 1973 (that’s historic in Vegas years) and serves a daily, fresh batch of two unique flavors, in addition to the staple vanilla and chocolate.
+Check the flavor calendar online for exciting flavors like Sin-a-Buns or Champagne Cherry.
+The shop also now accepts credit card payments.

 The fresh-baked cookies are equally the stars of the show at Sweet Addiction, which pairs them with more than two dozen different flavors from cult favorite Thrifty ice cream in made-to-order ice cream cookie sandwiches.
 Chocolate malted crunch ice cream with MochaCafe cookies?
 Cookie dough ice cream with classic chocolate chip?
 Circus animal cookie ice cream with M&M cookies?
 The only limit is your imagination.
 But, if you're lacking in that department, order one of their highly Instagrammable sundaes, like the pink and purple Take Me to the Circus with cotton candy and animal cracker ice creams.

 How to order: Take-out and dine-in are both available.
 Note: The Green Valley location has closed permanently.